Rasbandit/mock-interviews/README.md

 - If you could have one superpower, what would it be and why?
 - What do you expect from our company?
 - How are you hoping to grow during your time with our company?
+- Can you tell us about a time you had to solve a problem under pressure.
 </details>

 ### Technical Questions